-This resource from the John Jay College of Criminal Justice in New York includes objective reporting on legal news as well as commentary.
+This resource from the John Jay College of Criminal Justice includes objective reporting on legal news and commentary.

 Sentencing Law and Policy

-Professor Douglas A. Berman of Ohio State University's law school comments on criminal law, legal practice, sentencing, and related issues.
+Douglas A. Berman of the Ohio State University College of Law comments on corrections, sentencing law, and policy.

 White Collar Crime Prof Blog

-Law professors and attorneys opine on developments in business crime and fraud.
+Law professors and attorneys comment on developments in business crime and related areas.

 The Wrongful Convictions Blog

-Law professors and attorneys discuss news involving exonerations, prosecutorial misconduct, and legal protections for people falsely convicted of crimes.
+Law professors and attorneys discuss news involving exonerations, prosecutorial misconduct, and legal protections for people wrongly convicted of crimes.

-HeinOnline (available on campus or through ASURITE) gathers full text reproductions of scholarly journals concerning topics including:
+HeinOnline (available on campus or through ASURITE) archives full-text reproductions of journals in the following areas: